javascript-tutorial/en.javascript.info/1-js/99-js-misc/06-unicode/article.md

 Most common "composite" characters have their own code in the Unicode table.
 But not all of them, because there are too many possible combinations.

-To support arbitrary compositions, Unicode standard allows us to use several Unicode characters: the base character followed by one or many "mark" characters that "decorate" it.
+To support arbitrary compositions, the Unicode standard allows us to use several Unicode characters: the base character followed by one or many "mark" characters that "decorate" it.

 For instance, if we have `S` followed by the special "dot above" character (code `\u0307`), it is shown as Ṡ.